-The Remington is great for a lot of reasons but the 18“ barrel size is a good place to start.
+The Remington is great for a lot of reasons, but the 18“ barrel size is a good place to start.
 The Mag Extension Tube gives you 7 shots.
-The front bead sights and a finish that blends into the surroundings make this a good defensive shotgun that is lightweight and a reasonable price.
+The front bead sights and a finish that blends into the surroundings make this a good defensive shotgun that is lightweight and reasonably priced.

 Please note that this shotgun is not tapped or drilled for a scope mount.